Mo lei tau

 Mo lei tau (無厘頭 (无厘头, mou4 lei4 tau4, Wúlítóu, nonsensical)) is a type of slapstick humour associated with Hong Kong popular culture that developed during the late 20th century.
 It is a phenomenon that has grown largely from its presentation in modern film media.
 Its humour arises from the placement of surprising and incongruous elements, and the complex interplay of cultural subtleties.
 Typical constituents of this humour include nonsensical parodies, juxtaposition of contrasts, sudden surprises in spoken dialogue and action and improbable and deliberate anachronisms.

 During an interview with Stephen Chow for his 2006 season of Asian Invasion, BBC film critic Jonathan Ross referred to the genre as "Silly Talk", a label that Chow was happy to accept.

 Semantics

 Mo lei tau (Jyutping: mou4 lei4 tau4) is a Cantonese term which may be loosely translated as "with no source", but is generally used to mean "makes no sense".
 The original phrase was mok lei tau haau (莫釐頭尻) which literally means "cannot differentiate between head and tail".
 However, in Cantonese the word "尻" (Jyutping: haau1, commonly mispronounced as "gau1"), which means the end of the spine, is often mispronounced as the vulgar word "𨳊" for penis.
 To avoid saying the word gau, the phrase is cut to mou lei tau.

 Related catchphrases

 Another phrase in Cantonese that is used similarly is 九唔搭八 (Jyutping: gau2 m4 daap3 baat3).
 This literally translates as "nine doesn't follow eight".
 Gau m daap baat is something that is considered completely nonsensical, but in a somewhat comical manner.

 History

-Mo lei tau humour is a recent phenomenon in the culture of Hong Kong.